brimdata/zed/zng/docs/spec.md

 are scoped to the stream in which the typedef occurs.

-Type IDs for the "primitive types" need not be defined with typedefs and are predefined with the IDs shown in the [Data Type Reference](#5-data-type-reference).
+Type IDs for the "primitive types" need not be defined with typedefs and are predefined with the IDs shown in the [Primitive Types](#5-primitive-types) table.

 A typedef is encoded as a single byte indicating the container type ID followed by the type encoding.
 This creates a binding between the implied type ID